karlie-tr/shopping-list-generator/README.md

 - create a method setJLabelAesthetics(List<JLabel> l, Font f, Color c, Color c) that set the font, the background, the foreground of JLabels to improve coupling.
-- redesign MealPlan with a singleton design pattern so that there could only be 1 MealPlan that exists in the application and other classes could have access to that MealPlan.
+- redesign MealPlan with a singleton design pattern so that there could only be 1 MealPlan that exists in the application and other classes (GroceryListWindow and MealPlanWindow) could have access to that MealPlan.
+This would reduce the dependencies between these classes and GroceryListAppUI since currently, they are dependent on the MealPlan defined in GroceryListAppUI to grant access to MealPlan.
+- create an abstract class called Window that would provide the functionality of all the UI windows.
+This would reduce duplicate code and reduce coupling.
 - create a new method persistenceFunction() that perform the saving and loading functions depends on the parameter to reduce duplicate code.
+- add a method for printing event log to improve coupling (reduce the changes need to make in order to maintain the overall format of event log)